Sernior/fairness/README.md

 ## Use Cases

-While the primary cause of priority based locks are often associated with the concept of starvation and a way to avoid it, they can provide a valuable tool for scenarios where traditional, non-priority-based synchronization mechanisms may not be sufficient.
-Here are some use-cases where a priority-based synchronization mechanism could be preferred:
+Although priority-based locks are primarily designed to mitigate the issue of starvation and prevent it, they can also serve as a valuable tool in scenarios where traditional, non-priority-based synchronization mechanisms fall short.
+Here are some scenarios where a priority-based synchronization mechanism may be the preferred choice:

 **Real-time Systems**:
 	In real-time systems, tasks have strict timing requirements.
 Priority-based synchronization could be used that high-priority tasks are executed without delay, allowing critical functions like safety-critical control systems or healthcare devices to meet their deadlines.